 Most of these airports are served by budget airlines, and airfare will be quite cheap once you are moving around domestically.
 As there are so many airports in Thailand, double-check your tickets before and after purchase to be sure you head to the right airport.

 If you are looking to book flights to or within Thailand, we recommend these airlines: AirAsia, Bangkok Airways, Nok Air, Sawadee, Thai Airways, and Transit Bangkok.
 Google Flights is another excellent way to compare flight prices.
 You can also save money by using credit card points to fly to Thailand.
+Check out this article from Money Magazine on additional options for reward points, free upgrades, or other incredible credit card perks.

 Renting a Car, Scooter, or Motorcycle